 With the exception of vessels carrying low flashpoint/highly flammable products such as LPG or clean petroleum products, bunkering may take place alongside a berth, alongside a berth while loading cargo or at harbour anchorages 2-9.
 Vessels carrying low flashpoint/highly flammable products such as LPG or clean petroleum products may only bunker alongside and may not bunker while loading cargo.
 Bunkering will only take place during daylight hours and under conditions of good visibility.
 On rare occasion bunkering may occur outside of daylight hours with prior approval of the Prince Rupert Port Authority.
-If permission is granted for bunkering outside of daylight hours then adequate lighting must be provided in the area of operations.
+If permission is granted for bunkering outside of daylight hours then adequate lighting must be provided in the area of operations including at the bunker manifold and bunker stations and at all sounding locations.
 For bunkering operations to occur a containment boom designed for the wind and wave conditions anticipated throughout the operation and encircling the area of operation must be in place and positioned to provide for the maximum containment of any bunkers potentially spilled.
 Vessels receiving bunkers may be asked to tie lines to their vessel to secure booming equipment during the bunkering operation.